 Melissa- The no to sleep overs mum.

-I’m Melissa and I have two kids, an eight-year-old daughter named Dominique and a six-year-old son named Luca.
-They’re both in school and while Luca is still navigating the big world of Year 1 friendships, Dom, who is in year three, has established her girl squad.
+I have two kids, a nine-year-old daughter named Dominique and a seven-year-old son named Luca.
+They’re both in school and while Luca is still navigating the big world of Year Two friendships, Dom, who is in Year Four, has established her girl squad.
 They’re a nice group of kids with lovely parents, a couple of whom we have become great friends with.
 I have stepped well out of my comfort zone in the past couple of months and done the birthday party drop-off (BIG step for me), but I draw the line at sleep-overs.
 While none of her friends have actually invited her to a sleep-over before, I know it’s coming soon and I also know that my “no” will probably make my daughter hate my guts.
 But it’s not my job to make sure my kids like me – it’s my job to make decisions that I think are best for them.